By: Bryan Braxton, Ph.D., Senior Director, Aseptic R&D

 Agile Scale Up

-During cGMP scaleup manufacturing, the parameters established during development are verified.
+During cGMP scale-up, the parameters established during development are verified.
 Many factors influence this process of lyophilization, including formulation, vacuum profile, and product temperature during drying.
 In some cases, it is possible to scale up from a laboratory-sized lyophilizer to small production equipment in a single stage.
-Scale-up processes often occur in two stages: laboratory to pilot production, and pilot production to full commercial volumes.4 The pilot stage is required to produce sufficient product under relevant GMP conditions for clinical validation.
+Scale-up processes often occur in two stages: laboratory to pilot production and then pilot production to full commercial volumes.2 The pilot stage is required to produce sufficient product under relevant GMP conditions for clinical validation.

 A skilled and experienced CDMO will use the same lyophilization technology and equipment in the lab that translates directly to the production lyophilizer to create critical and scalable synergies for scale-up and transfer activities.
 This capability permits minimum amounts of costly API during R&D as a cost-effective risk mitigation step, and also establishes the conditions for agile scaling for larger development and commercial batches.